Juvenile idiopathic arthritis: Oligoarticular arthritis

 Oligoarticular (or pauciarticular) JIA is the most common JIA subtype, and occurs when there are up to four joints involved during the first six months of disease.
 Two subtypes of oligoarticular arthritis exist: persistent oligoarthritis, where no more than four joints are affected throughout the whole disease course; and extended oligoarthritis, where more than four joints are affected after the first six months of disease.
-Patients in this subtype are often young, typically aged two to three years and with a female preponderance.
+Patients in this subtype are often young, typically aged between one to five years and with a female preponderance.
 The most commonly involved joint is the knee, but other affected joints may include the ankles, wrists, elbows and others.
+50% of cases involve mono-arthritis, only involving the knee.
 The anti-nuclear antigen (ANA) is positive in up to 80% of patients with oligoarthritis and is associated with a higher risk of associated eye disease (uveitis), particularly in younger patients.
+There is no adult counterpart disease to oligoarticular JIA.
 The prefixes oligo- and pauci- mean 'few'.

 Differential diagnosis

 There are several other disorders and diseases that present with symptoms like JIA.
 These causes include, but are not limited to, infectious (for example septic arthritis or osteomyelitis) and post-infectious conditions (reactive arthritis, acute rheumatic fever, and in some geographic areas Lyme disease); hematologic and neoplastic diseases such as leukemia or bony tumors; and other connective tissue diseases (such as systemic lupus erythematosus).
 For the systemic-onset form of JIA, the differential diagnosis also includes Kawasaki disease and periodic fever syndromes.
 Some genetic skeletal dysplasias as forms of mucopolysaccharidosis especially type1 Scheie syndrome, progressive pseudorheumatoid dysplasia and multicentric osteolysis, nodulosis, and arthropathy syndrome may also mimic JIA, as they may present with joint swelling, joint restriction, stiffness, and pain.
 The clinical and radiologic overlap between genetic skeletal dysplasias and JIA can be great that molecular analysis may be need to confirm the diagnosis.
 Rarely, metabolic diseases, such as Farber disease may also mimic JIA.
 Patients with Farber disease typically have subcutaneous nodules and a hoarse or weak voice due to growth of nodules on the larynx.